keystone sign logo

 Neglecting accessibility is a significant error.
 If the wayfinding system does not accommodate people with disabilities, they may struggle to move around and navigate through an environment.

-To prevent this, consider making it essential that your signage system be accessible to all users.
-Include Braille, tactile signs, and high-contrast colors for the visually impaired individuals.
-Additionally, consider the needs of those users with mobility impairments by ensuring they are provided with clear paths and directions to elevators, ramps, and accessible entrances.
+Additionally, consider the needs of users with mobility impairments by ensuring they have clear paths and directions to elevators, ramps, and accessible entrances.
 Accessibility is a key focus area for expert wayfinding signage consultants.

-4. Failing to Maintain Signage Over Time
+9. Failing to Maintain Signage Over Time

 To address this, establish a regular maintenance schedule to keep your signs in optimal condition and prevent customer complaints.